 Robbins LLP: Graña y Montero S.A.A.
 (GRAM) Misled Shareholders According to a Recently Filed Class Action

 Robbins LLP announces that a class action complaint was filed against Graña y Montero S.A.A.
-(NYSE: GRAM) (“Graña”) in the U.S. District Court for the Eastern District of New York.
-The complaint is brought on behalf of all purchasers of Graña American Depositary Shares between July 24, 2013 and February 24, 2017, for alleged violations of the Securities Exchange Act of 1934 by Graña’s officers and directors.
+(NYSE: GRAM) in the U.S. District Court for the Eastern District of New York.
+The complaint is brought on behalf of all persons or entities who purchased or acquired Graña American Depositary Shares between April 30, 2014 and February 24, 2017, for alleged violations of the Securities Exchange Act of 1934 by Graña’s officers and directors.
 Graña, together with its subsidiaries, provides engineering and construction, infrastructure, real estate, and technical services in Latin America.

-According to the complaint, in a series of filings with the U.S. Securities and Exchange Commission, Graña officials attested to the accuracy of the company’s financial reporting, the disclosure of any material changes to its internal controls over financial reporting, and the disclosure of all fraud.
-In addition, Graña’s Registration Statement filed in connection with its initial public offering (“IPO”) on July 24, 2013, as well as the company’s Forms 20-F for the fiscal years 2013, 2014, and 2015, stated that the company abides by the highest corporate governance standards in Peru.
-The complaint alleges that the company failed to disclose that between 2005 and 2014, Graña generated millions of dollars in revenues from various construction and real estate contracts which had been procured through the payment of bribes to former Peruvian President Alejandro Toledo.
-Since Graña concealed the illegal source of its revenues, the company’s stock traded at artificially high prices, in turn allowing the company to generate $475 million in proceeds from its IPO.
+According to the complaint, in a series of filings with the U.S. Securities and Exchange Commission, Graña officials attested to the accuracy of its financial reporting, the disclosure of any material changes to the company’s internal controls over financial reporting, and the disclosure of all fraud.
+In addition, the company’s Forms 20-F for the fiscal years 2013, 2014, and 2015 stated that the company abides by the highest corporate governance standards in Peru.
+However, the complaint alleges that Graña officials failed to disclose that the company was aware that its Brazilian partner Odebrecht SA paid bribes to former Peruvian President Alejandro Toledo to win construction work on a road traveling from Peru to Brazil.